AugustinMaller/FragmentationDepthModel/README.md

 # Fragmentation_depth_model
-Script for the prediction of the depth of fragmentation of the metal core of a differentiated planetary embryo during a giant planet-forming impact, as modelled in Maller et al. 2023 in equation (15).
+Script for the prediction of the depth of fragmentation of the metal core of a differentiated planetary embryo during a giant planet-forming impact, as modelled in Maller et al. 2023, equation (15).

 This code is based on Python 3.
 No specific libraries are required.